amiths89/NodeJS-Microservice/README.md

   "product_id": 2,
   "name": "DELL"
 }
+4. Open a browser and enter the URL http://localhost:3002/api/products for sending a GET request to see the result.
-4. There is also another POST request for orders.
+5. There is also another POST request for orders.
 You can explore the code and figure it out.